watchakorn-18k/Fenv/readme.md

 Commands:

-    new          Create a new project
+    new          Create a new project.
-    install      Install the package and install the package via requirements.txt uninstall    Uninstall packages
+    install      Install the package and install the package via requirements.txt. uninstall    Uninstall packages.
-    update       Package to file requirements.txt update furthermore, update the readme.md file's tree path. onlyenv      Create only virtualenv and no create base file clean        Clean delete all packages in requirements.txt out activate     Command hint to activate virtual environment with folder
+    update       Package to file requirements.txt update furthermore, update the readme.md file's tree path. onlyenv      Create only virtualenv and no create base file. clean        Clean delete all packages in requirements.txt out. activate     Activate the virtual environment if the terminal is not supported will show a hint. clone        Clone data from repositories and create virtualenv.

 General Options: